Content code

 Corps

-A phosphorescent substance absorbs the surrounding light and re-emits it over a long period.
+A phosphorescent substance absorbs surrounding light and re-emits it over a long period.

 Corps

-Unlike fluorescent substances, which immediately emit the light received, phosphorescent substances can conserve this energy and produce light over a very long period.
-It is therefore possible for a phosphorescent substance to emit light in the dark, whereas this is not the case for a fluorescent substance, which must be illuminated in order to re-emit light.
+Unlike fluorescent substances, which immediately emit the light received, phosphorescent substances conserve this energy and produce light over a very long period.
+It is therefore possible for a phosphorescent substance to emit light in the dark, which is not the case for a fluorescent substance since it must be illuminated in order to re-emit light.

 Content